CONSTITUTION AND RULES OF THE CLYDESDALE ASTRONOMICAL SOCIETY (2006)

 (iii) To promote the education of students and members of the general public in the subject of astronomy.

-3. These objectives are to be achieved by holding open meetings, exhibitions of astronomical interests, presentations to students and members of the general public when requested, and observation sessions.
+3. These objectives are to be achieved by holding on-line meetings and events via the Zoom platform; holding social events for members and other interested parties; holding open meetings, exhibitions of astronomical interests, presentations to students and members of the general public when requested, and observation sessions.

 4. Membership of the Society is open to all who are interested in astronomy.

-6. Junior members under 16 years of age require parental consent to take part in observation activities and outings.
+6. Members under 16 years of age require parental consent to take part in physical observation activities and outings.

 7. The annual subscription for each form of membership will be determined by the membership at the Annual General Meeting.
 Renewal of membership falls due on 1st September each year.